Peter, your email address malfunctioned. Please try again.

 The quoted spec for the above arrangement was 3Wrms per channel into 15R, 13Hz to 100kHz ±3dB, THD at full output 0.3%, noise -90dB, treble ±15dB at 15kHz and bass ±18db at 20Hz, sensitivity - radio 35mVrms, ceramic pu 400mVrms, mag pu 2.5mVrms at 1kHz, crosstalk <40db at 1kHz.

-Although costs and complexity for an amateur were higher the appeal of this approach was tangible, being 'cutting-edge', 'ahead of it's time' and sonically impressive despite the higher powers then being adopted.
+Although costs and complexity for an amateur were higher the appeal of this approach was tangible, being 'cutting-edge', 'ahead of its' time' and sonically impressive despite the higher powers then being adopted.
 At the end of the application note, reference is made to 'a typical commercial Hi-Fi system' (SP25? deck, Linton type speakers) made by Britmac Electrical Co Ltd, using the SL400 series.
 Were there others?
 It is assumed that these devices were marketed as the unsuccessful Sinclair IC-10, Plessey apparently exhibiting little enthusiasm.

 Such packages were used for amplifier circuits in TVs, many of whose PCBs were mounted vertically.
 Cheap record-players that mounted this type upside-down suffered the highest failure rates.

 Points 'fb A' (Kit 1) could be commoned and the respective 'fb Bs' were selected via a switch paralleled with another that then switched the designated input signal.
 Kit 2 accommodated ceramic and crystal pickups and microphones.
 Unfortunately, subsonic ringing could arise in the RIAA stage as a consequence of the feedback provided by R1 becoming positive at certain frequencies due to the phase shifts produced by C1 and C2.
 The engineering being presented was minimalist to say the least.
 One could then ponder the origin of the nomenclature 'Super' and the perceived decline from the likes of the Neoteric.

 The heatsinks from this type of IC could be removed from 'dead' ones and re-used for power transistors.
 A recent application used them for some class D ICs.

 As the technology improved (TBA8**, etc), power ratings increased and safety circuits were included increasing survivability.
-Sophisticated high current hybrid opamps, like the 1974 RCA HC2000H (current-limited) and low-distortion HC2500 (7A each) series, whose applications included motor control and inverters, could give useful service in audio appications (HC2500 - 60W/4R and 200W/4R bridged).
+Sophisticated high current hybrid opamps, like the 1974 RCA HC2000H (current-limited) and low-distortion HC2500 (7A each) series, whose applications included motor control and inverters, could give useful service in audio applications (HC2500 - 60W/4R and 200W/4R bridged).
 The later ('79) Philips OM931 (30W) and OM961 (60W) were noted for their 'clean' performance.

-The 5-pin Pentawatt TO220 TDA series, came a long way (in terms of output power and protection) from DIL types (the more recent TDA2050 giving performance comparable to reasonable discrete designs) and offering an even smaller PCB footprint.
+The 5-pin Pentawatt TO220 TDA series came a long way (in terms of output power and protection) from DIL types (the more recent TDA2050 giving performance comparable to reasonable discrete designs) and offering an even smaller PCB footprint.

 Below is a bridge layout.